oneapi-src/oneAPI-samples/DirectProgramming/DPC++/DenseLinearAlgebra/vector-add/README.md

 This sample provides example implementations of both Unified Shared Memory (USM) and buffers for side-by-side comparison.

+>**Note**: See the `Simple Add` sample to examine another getting started sample you can use to learn more about using the Intel® oneAPI Toolkits to develop SYCL-compliant applications for CPU, GPU, and FPGA devices.

 ## Prerequisites

 | Optimized for                     | Description